rik2803/aws-ass/README.md

 ```

-When running the Python script with the appropriate credentials, it will delete
+When running the Python script with the appropriate credentials, it will delete:
-all _CloudFormation_ stacks tagged with a `stack_deletion_order` tag, in increasing
+* all _CloudFormation_ stacks tagged with a `stack_deletion_order` tag, in increasing
   order of the value of the tag.
+* stop all RDS DB Instances and Clusters tagged with `stop_or_start_with_cfn_stacks` and
+  value `yes`

+*IMPORTANT*: For RDS Clusters ( _Aurora_ ), the tag needs to be on the cluster, not on the
+instance in the cluster.

 This can be used in combination with a _Scheduled Task_ to tear down _CloudFormation_
 stacks that are not used, for example to save on costs by stopping resources outside